BrandonPacewic/CompetitiveProgramming/README.md

 This is my personal C++ library designed specifically for competitive programming.
 It contains a variety of data structures, algorithms, and other utilities commonly used in competitive programming.
-Each component of this library is designed to be drop-in-usable—no setup or external dependencies required.
+Each component of this library is designed to be drop-in usable—no setup or external dependencies required.
 The entire library is designed to have sections that are copy-pasteable into a single file for contest submission.

 ## Getting Started

-Since the core idea of this library is to copy paste sections from it into your own code I recommend having a local copy of the library in an easy to access location:
+Since the core idea of this library is to copy-paste sections from it into your own code I recommend keeping a local copy of the library in an easy to access location:

 ```bash
 git clone https://github.com/BrandonPacewic/CompetitiveProgramming